-- Service the prefilters as soon as possible after the first prefilter alarm sounds.
-When the second alarm sounds the system will shut down to prevent damage.
-If cleaning and re-using filter elements, clean when the first segment appears on the filter condition bar graph on the LCD display. - To service the filters shut off the thru-hull, open the housings, discard the old filters, Clean out the housing bowls, reassemble the housings with new 20 and 5 micron filter elements.
+- Service the prefilters as soon as possible after the prefilter condition graph begins to rise.
+If the filter condition graph gets all the way to "Replace" the machine will slow down.
+When display reaches "Replace" a second time the alarm sounds and the system will shut down to prevent damage.
+If cleaning and re -using filter elements, clean when the first segment appears on the filter condition bar graph on the LCD display. - To service the filters shut off the thru -hull, open the housings, discard the old filters, Clean out the housing bowls, reassemble the housings with new 20 and 5 micron filter elements.
 The 5 micron filter goes downstream from the 20 micron.
 Leave dry until next startup. - Use only Spectra approved filters or you may void your warranty.
-The filters may be cleaned several times with a soft brush and water in a bucket.
+The filters may be cleaned up to 3 times with a soft brush and water in a bucket.
 Occasionally, lightly lube the O-rings with silicone grease.